I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 For instance, you might use a subject line like, “What’s the best email subject line for marketing emails?”
 It’s implied that you’ll supply the correct answer.

-Hitting a pain point can also be useful in email subject lines:
+Addressing a pain point can also be helpful in email subject lines:

 Remember that humor is subjective.
 What one person finds hilarious, another might find dull — or worse, offensive.
 That’s why it’s important to keep humor subtle in your email subject lines.

-However, this type of subject line can establish rapport with your audience.
-It also shows off your personality.
+Still, funny subject lines can establish rapport with your audience.
+They also show off your personality.

 Uber once used the subject line, “Since we can’t all win the lottery …” It was designed to entice potential Uber drivers to sign up and make money starting immediately.
-The email body tied into the subject line by mentioning a “$5 scratcher.”
+The “$5 scratcher” in the email body aligns with the subject line.

-A retargeting email allows you to get in touch with someone you’ve contacted previously.
+A retargeting email allows you to contact someone you’ve contacted previously.
 For instance, maybe a consumer has just bought one of your products.

 You can send an email a few days later to ask if the customer has any questions.
 Reference the purchase in the subject line: “How are you liking your new water purifier?”